-Heeding our core value of excellence, we strive for continuous improvement in all we do.
-We are committed to advancing our governance structure as our company, our industry and our stockholder base grows.
-You can rely on our commitment to accountability and clear communication with stockholders as a key element of our governance processes.
+Following our core value of excellence, we strive for a continuous pursuit of optimal levels of performance in all we do.
+We are committed to advancing our governance structure as our Company, our industry and our stockholder base grows.
+You can rely on our commitment to accountability and clear communication with stockholders as a pledge of our governance processes.